Pellet grills are great for smoking, but how do you get a good sear on a steak with a pellet grill?

-- Place them on a large platter, spread apart as much as possible, and allow them to rest.
+- Place them on a wire rack, spread apart as much as possible, and allow them to rest.

-What Temperature do you Cook Steak on a Pellet Grill: The Verdict
+The Best Way to Cook Steaks on a Pellet Grill: The Verdict

-Please see the list above to note the internal temperatures.
-The best tip we can give you when cooking steaks is to not rush the process.
+The best tip we can give you when cooking steaks is not to rush the process.

-Take your time and try not to overcook your steaks, this can make them tasteless and not as enjoyable to eat!
+Take your time and try not to overcook your steaks, this can make them hard to chew and not as enjoyable to eat!